List of Mobile Suit Gundam 00 characters: Katharon

-Appearing in the second series, Klaus Grado is a top commander of the anti-government organization Katharon, which opposes the Earth Sphere Federation and its elite squad A-Laws.
+Appearing in the second series, Klaus Grad is a top commander of the anti-government organization Katharon, which opposes the Earth Sphere Federation and its elite squad A-Laws.
 When Katharon member Lyle Dylandy joins Celestial Being as the new Lockon Stratos, Klaus begins a regular correspondence with Lyle about Celestial Being's activities.
-After helping the crew of the Ptolemaios II escape from an A-Law ambush, Klaus proposes an allegiance, however, the proposal is rejected by Sumeragi Lee Noriega and Setsuna F Seiei.
+After helping the crew of the Ptolemaios II escape from an A-Law ambush, Klaus proposes an allegiance, however the proposal is rejected by Sumeragi Lee Noriega and Setsuna F Seiei.
 Despite the rejection, Klaus continues to offer support to Celestial Being whenever possible.
 Four months after the collapse of the African orbital elevator, Katharon's Earth forces are nearly wiped out.
 Klaus decides to head to space, given hope by the global spread of the song written and sung by Marina Ismail and the children.
 In the epilogue, Klaus became a politician for the Earth Sphere Federation along with Shirin.
-At the Gundam 00 Movie epilogue set 50 years after the battle with ELS, Klaus is seem as the captain of the Deep Space Ship "Sumeragi" revealing that he turned into a true Innovator in the meantime.
+In the Gundam 00 Movie epilogue set 50 years after the battle with ELS, Klaus is seem as the captain of the Deep Space Ship "Sumeragi" revealing that he turned into a true Innovator in the meantime.